kgeok/DevPad/README.md

  - File Import and Export
  - Built in Calculator for line by line calculations
  - Dark Mode support
- - Content Save on close
+ - Content and Settings Save on close

 To use Calculator Function, each number should be placed on a new line and then select "Math" function